 • Employment bans: A conviction for a ‘crime of dishonesty’ makes it almost impossible to maintain professional licenses in finance, real estate, or law, plus you can be banned from any position that involves handling cash, inventory, or sensitive data.

-• DNA sample: The Crown often seeks authorization for a DNA sample under Section 487.051, permanently placing your genetic profile in the National DNA Data Bank.
+• DNA sample: In more serious cases, the Crown may seek authorization for a DNA sample under Section 487.051, permanently placing your genetic profile in the National DNA Data Bank.

 • Corporate directorship bans: Under the Canada Business Corporations Act, a fraud conviction can lead to a mandatory prohibition from serving as a director or officer of any federally incorporated company for a period determined by the court.